AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

       - `Sandbox`
       - `Production`

      When testing the configuration in a sandbox, use only [credit card numbers][2] that are recommended by Braintree.
-When you are ready to go live with Braintree, set **Environment** to `Production`.
+When you are ready to go to production with Braintree, set **Environment** to `Production`.

    - Set **Payment Action** to one of the following: